 Jewish life is very active on our HCAM campuses!
 All programming is student led and driven and all events and initiatives are led by each Hillel's student board.
 Programming includes social, cultural, religious and educational activities.
 Additionally, all HCAM campuses participate in community service programs and travel across the world on Birthright Israel trips, alternative breaks and student leadership conferences.

 Do HCAM Campuses Experience A Lot of Anti-Semitism?

 No. We don't know of many incidents in the past decade.
 Any incidents that have surfaced have been dealt with swiftly and effectively by the university.
 The university does a great job offering diversity education and is constantly working to educate not only the students, but the faculty, professors and administration so that everyone will be sensitive to the diverse cultures on campus.
 Hillel is providing an exceptional source of education for the campus community with regards to Judaism and its customs.

 Where is HCAM Located?

 Our main offices are located in the Lester and Jewell Morris Hillel Jewish Student Center at 360 Charles Street in East Lansing, Michigan.
-We connect with students via Skype, phone and email and travel to HCAM campuses for programs, meetings and initiatives.
+We connect with students via Zoom, phone and email and travel to HCAM campuses for programs, meetings and initiatives.
 All HCAM programs take place on each individual school's campus and locations are determined by student leaders.